Updated: June 30, 2026

 1. Discover what works.

-If a specific type of post or campaign generates a lot of positive sentiment – focus on it even more!
+If a specific type of post or campaign generates strong positive sentiment, focus on it even more!

-Create similar content, invest in similar campaigns, or maximize the impact of existing, successful efforts.
+Create similar content, invest in similar campaigns, or use those insights to shape more targeted campaigns.

 💡 Tip: Use AI!

-It can be an extremely helpful feature for drawing insights about brand’s online performance.
+AI-powered sentiment analysis can be extremely helpful to gain valuable insights about a brand’s online performance.

 A massive increase in Red Bull’s positive sentiment at the beginning of February was driven by two events: